rahmanrafi32/AI-Lab-Project/README.md

 # Virtual Assistant

+it can listen to your command and in return it will answer some basic qustions of this command.
+User can ask for time, date, information of any person etc.

 # Installation

 (run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech **pip install speechRecognition**